AmbireTech/adex-protocol/README.md

 ### Identity

-The Identity layer is currently specific to our Ethereum implementation and designed to streamline the user experience of the dApp.
+The Identity layer is currently specific to our Ethereum implementation and designed to streamline the user experience of the Platform.

-It is a smart contract that allows the users of the dApp (publishers/advertisers) to:
+It is a smart contract that allows the users of the Platform (publishers/advertisers) to:

 * Use many devices (e.g. PC, mobile, HW wallet) as one identity, without having to share the same private key between them
 * Interact with the Ethereum network without needing to have ETH